Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

-Luteal Phase.
 The luteal phase begins immediately after ovulation and ends when the next menstrual period starts.
-The luteal phase lasts about 12 - 16 days.
+The luteal phase lasts about 12 to 16 days.
 During the luteal phase:

-- If the egg is fertilized by a sperm cell, it implants in the uterus and pregnancy begins.
+- If the egg is fertilized by a sperm cell, it implants in the lining of the uterus and pregnancy begins.

 Fertilization and Pregnancy

-- The fertilized egg is called a zygote.
-The zygote immediately begins to divide until it becomes a ball of cells known as a blastocyst.
+- The fertilized egg (zygote) immediately begins to divide until it becomes a ball of cells known as a blastocyst.

 - The inner cells of the blastocyst become the embryo, which develops into the fetus.
 The outer cells of the blastocyst become the placenta.
 The placenta is a thick blanket of blood vessels that nourishes the fetus as it develops.

 - The developing embryo produces and secretes the hormone human chorionic gonadotropin (hCG), which helps signal the corpus luteum (the yellow tissue formed from the ruptured follicle) to continue to produce estrogen and progesterone.
 After about 10 weeks, the placenta takes over production of progesterone and estrogen, and the corpus luteum degenerates.

 Most cases of female infertility are due to medical conditions that cause: